 I pinch myself every morning when I look out my studio window.
 Each day offers a new photographic opportunity and to have such magnificent beaches and towering cliffs on the doorstep a true blessing.
 As is going out to find new locations around this county's remarkable coastline.
 My commercial photographic activities now often go hand-in-hand with my passion for land and seascapes and much of my work appears in photo libraries, travel directories and in the marketing and communications materials I create.
 In my most recent achievements, I have been shortlisted for Outdoor Photographer Of The Year award in 2015 and 2016.

-Today, in line with my move to the coast, I've started running One-to-One, B&B Workshops for photographers wishing to develop their own Seascape skills.
+Today, in line with my move to the Cornish coast, alongside my commercial commissions and fine art print sales, I've started running One-to-One, B&B Workshops for photographers wishing to develop their own Seascape skills.
 This venture is proving hugely successful and many clients, of all ages, abilities and experience levels have left with some stunning images and fond memories.
-And for me, nothing could be more inspiring and rewarding.
+For me, nothing could be more inspiring and rewarding.